openfl/OpenFLDevelopersGuide/working-with-movie-clips/controlling-movie-clip-playback.md

 Sending a movie clip to a new frame is a simple affair.
 Calling either gotoAndPlay() or gotoAndStop() will jump the movie clip to the frame number specified as a parameter.
 Alternatively, you can pass a string that matches the name of a frame label.
 Any frame on the timeline can be assigned a label.
 To do this, select a frame on the timeline and then enter a name in the Frame Label field on the Property inspector.

 The advantages of using frame labels instead of numbers are particularly evident when creating a complex movie clip.
 When the number of frames, layers, and tweens in an animation becomes large, consider labeling important frames with explanatory descriptions that represent shifts in the behavior of the movie clip (for example, “off,” “walking,” or “running”).
-This improves code readability and also provides flexibility, since ActionScript calls that go to a labeled frame are pointers to a single reference—the label—rather than a specific frame number.
-If later on you decide to move a particular segment of the animation to a different frame, you will not need to change your ActionScript code as long as you keep the same label for the frames in the new location.
+This improves code readability and also provides flexibility, since Haxe calls that go to a labeled frame are pointers to a single reference—the label—rather than a specific frame number.
+If later on you decide to move a particular segment of the animation to a different frame, you will not need to change your Haxe code as long as you keep the same label for the frames in the new location.

-To represent frame labels in code, ActionScript 3.0 includes the FrameLabel class.
+To represent frame labels in code, Haxe includes the FrameLabel class.
 Each instance of this class represents a single frame label, and has a name property representing the name of the frame label as specified in the Property inspector, and a frame property representing the frame number of the frame where the label is placed on the timeline.

 In order to get access to the FrameLabel instances associated with a movie clip instance, the MovieClip class includes two properties that directly return FrameLabel objects.
 The currentLabels property returns an array that consists of all FrameLabel objects across the entire timeline of a movie clip.
 The currentLabel property returns a string containing the name of the frame label encountered most recently along the timeline.